wax-office-of-inspector-general/wax-developer/docs/es/dapp-development/smart-contract-quickstart/dapp_dev_deploy.md

 ---
-title: Deploy to Your Blockchain
+title: Desplegar a tu blockchain
 layout: default
 nav_order: 65
 parent: Smart Contract Quickstart
 grand_parent: dApp Development
 lang-ref: Deploy to Your Blockchain
-lang: en
+lang: es
 ---

 <!--To deploy your smart contract to your local development blockchain, you'll need to: